HTTY Specification

 Security Considerations

-Implementations SHOULD still consider:
+Implementations SHOULD consider:

 Security policies for HTML, requests, rendering, resource access, and user interaction are outside the scope of HTTY and must be defined by higher-level consumers.